W4118/W4118.github.io/homework/hw5.md

     *   Only one process can be inspecting another at a time.
 If a process calls the system call while another process is using it, they should receive `-EBUSY`.
     *   Only a superuser should be able to make the system call, otherwise, it should give `-EPERM`.
-    *   The start address and end address should be page aligned.
-If they are not, the system call should shift them down to the nearest aligned values.
-    *   The target range should not span more than `MAX_SPT_RANGE` virtual addresses.
-If it does, the system call should reduce the range to be `MAX_SPT_RANGE`.
+    *   The start address and end address should be page aligned and the target range should not span more than `MAX_SPT_RANGE` virtual addresses.
+Otherwise, return `-EINVAL`.
-    *   If either of the previous two happen, an updated `user_shadow_pt` struct with the new range values should be copied back to the userspace pointer.
+    *   If the address range at `entries` is already mapped, return `-EINVAL`.

     **Remapping Details**